MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-manual-connected.md

 ---
-title: Create manual or connected goals in Power BI
+title: Create manual or connected goals in Power BI (preview)
 description: Goals can be either manual or connected.
 author: maggiesMSFT
 ms.author: maggies